 Sprinkle the dry ingredients over the top, in the order listed.

 Whisk gently before fully incorporating with the wet.
-I use my hands to pull the dough together and knead it.
+I use my hands to pull the dough together and knead it a few times to pull it all together.
 The dough should be soft, pliable, and easy to handle.

 Divide the dough into 4 balls, and preheat a cast iron pan over medium heat.